ZakirG/LibreOffice-fork/_docs-added-by-zakir/implementation-phases-feature-1.md

 Unit Test:
 Write tests for:
-- Presigned URL generation with valid JWT
+- Presigned URL generation with valid Clerk JWT
 - Document metadata storage and retrieval
 - File type validation
-- JWT validation and error cases
+- Clerk JWT validation and error cases
 - User isolation (users can't access other users' documents)

 Human Test:
 Test the document storage flow:
-- Use a valid desktop JWT to request a presigned PUT URL
+- Use a valid Clerk desktop JWT to request a presigned PUT URL
 - Upload a test document directly to S3 using the presigned URL
 - Verify the document appears in S3 with correct key structure
 - Register the document metadata via POST /api/documents